 In recent years, the Japanese government has been taking strides to prioritize the internationalization of higher education in Japan.
 In 2008, the government committed to double the number of international students in Japan to 300,000 by the year 2020.
 This was also when they began to promote the hiring of international students in the Japanese labor market after graduation.
 As of 2019, the government was able to achieve its initial goal, recording a total of 312,214 international students in Japan as of May 1, 2019.

-More recently, in 2014, the Ministry of Education, Culture, Sports, and Technology (MEXT) launched the Top Global University Project to provide prioritized support to universities that are leading the internationalization in Japan.
+More recently, in 2014, the Ministry of Education, Culture, Sports, and Technology (MEXT) launched the Top Global University Project to provide prioritized support to universities that are leading the internationalization of Japan.
 The Top Global University Project includes two categories: 13 universities that are conducting world-leading education and research are under Type A (Top Type) and 24 universities that are leading the globalization of Japanese society are under Type B (Global Traction Type).

 In terms of the international student population, as of 2018, a majority of undergraduate students are in private universities, while most graduate students are in national universities.
 Of the 84,857 international students in undergraduate programs, 70,448 in private universities.
 Meanwhile, of the 50,184 international students in graduate school, 31,715 students are in national universities.

 In countries like the United States, private institutions often take the top spots in university rankings.
 For instance, “Ivy League Schools” such as Harvard University, University of Pennsylvania, and Cornell University are all private institutions.
 However, in Japan, both national and local public universities compete with private institutions.
 The biggest advantage of public institutions is lower tuition and fees.
 However, getting into these universities might be harder because of limited slots.
 Private universities are also good options and you may look into university-based scholarships and financial aids to help with the cost.